pynvme/pynvme/doc/features.rst

                logging.info("temperature: %0.2f degreeC" % k2c(ktemp))
                time.sleep(1)

 The performance of `IOWorker` is super high and super consistent.
-We can use it to test performance.
+We can use it extensively in performance tests and stress tests.
 For example, we can get the 4K read IOPS in the following script.

 .. code-block:: python